 My research focuses on the intersection of astrophysics and nuclear physics, specifically in core-collapse supernovae and compact object mergers.
-When a massive star runs out of nuclear fuel to burn in its core, its inner most regions can rapidly collapse and form a hot, dense neutron star that emits a prodigious number of neutrinos.
-These neutrinos deposit a fraction of there energy further out in the star and likely power a large fraction of the supernovae observed in nature.
+When a massive star runs out of nuclear fuel to burn in its core, its innermost regions can rapidly collapse and form a hot, dense neutron star that emits a prodigious number of neutrinos.
+These neutrinos deposit a fraction of their energy further out in the star and likely power a large fraction of the supernovae observed in nature.
 Additionally, the emitted neutrinos can have a significant impact on the nuclei that are produced during the supernova and the neutrinos from nearby supernovae can be directly detected.

 In compact object mergers, two neutron stars or a neutron star and a black hole in a binary system emit gravitational radiation and spiral in towards each other.
 When they merge, a hyper massive hot neutron star or a black hole is left behind along with an accretion disk and a significant amount of very neutron rich material is ejected.
 These events are a strong source of gravitational waves, they may power short gamma ray bursts, and they may be the source of the heavy r-process nuclei found in our galaxy.